The ultimate guide to calculations: how to do medical maths easily

 If you're working with a dose in micrograms/kg (mcg/kg) or a concentration in micrograms/ml, you need to divide this by 1000 to get a dose in mg/kg.
 This is because a milligram is made up of 1000 micrograms.

-You can then do the rest of your drug calculation as we discussed above.
+Now that your units are converted, you can do the rest of your drug calculation, just like we talked about above.

 A percentage solution is defined as the weight of the solute (in grams) per 100ml volume of drug (aka weight divided by volume or w/v).